 On the partial qualifiers rule, Osborne said, “Where this rule can hurt you is if a player is considering Nebraska and Ohio State or some other school in the Big Ten.”
 Osborne was an historically deft recruiter, but it’s always difficult to recruit and get a kid to play in Nebraska.
 The weather in Nebraska is one thing, and the idea that there isn’t anything to do in Nebraska is another.

 Most of the Big 12 votes in the behind closed door offices went pro-Texas, anti-Nebraska and anti-Big 8.
 It wasn’t that way in the beginning, but it slowly shifted that way.
 It was reported that Tom Osborne was a little shocked at the way things progressed in these closed door sessions.
-It was reported that a Kansas official said: “Tom, you guys have been winning for so long.”
+It was reported that a Kansas official said: “Tom, you guys have been winning for so long.
+It’s time for someone else to win.”
 Many think that there was some jealousy among the little six of the Big 8, and that they wanted to do something to do something to poke a hole in the Oklahoma/Nebraska domination of their division.
 Others have said that the little six voted the way they did, because they didn’t want the Texas teams (the Longhorns in particular) to go elsewhere.

 As a result of losing all of those votes (votes that often went 11-1 against Nebraska) Tom Osborne “upped” his recruiting for the 1994 class, and had a plan to retire after they graduated.
 The implicit note here is that Osborne so detested the new rules that the conference would instill that he would not coach under them.
 The rules on partial qualifiers went into effect in 1995.
 Tom Osborne won national championships in 1994, ’95, and ’97.
 He then retired from football and became a U.S. Congressman for the third district of Nebraska.
 Following this, and a failed attempt to run for Governor, Osborne became Athletic director in 2007.
 After three years it is apparent that the Cornhuskers will be moving to the Big 10.

 What will happen to Kansas and Kansas State?
 Who cares, I say.
-KU and KSU should’ve done more to make NU happy behind closed doors.
+KU and KSU should’ve done more to make NU happy behind closed doors, because it was in their best interests too.
 They should’ve listened a little more to what Tom had to say about the rules favoring the Texas schools.
 But KU has been a traditional basketball power, and KSU just finished with a two seed in the tournament and went to the great eight.
 PThhhht (my attempt at a raspberry online) who cares?
 Nebraska is a traditional dog in basketball.
 It’s about football ladies and gentleman.
 KU and KSU can suck it.

 I don’t care what some of the experts are saying, this will be huge for NU and huge for the Big 10.
 NU may be hurt in the competition for the Texas recruits, but it will now be able to delve into the Ohio, Michigan and Pennsylvania talent pools.
 NU would also double its revenue in the Big 10 from 10 million to 20 million.